 Of course, to modify the WordPress code and customize your website, you will need a good knowledge of programming or a professional developer by your side.

-But it is a fact: with the open system and an active community, as it is the case, WordPress has everything to keep evolving greatly.
+But it is a fact: with the open system and an active community, as is the case, WordPress has everything to keep evolving greatly.